-A family holiday can often take a lot of time (and stress) to organise.
-From finding the perfect flight and airline for travelling with a baby, to organising accommodation for two adults and three children (not as easy as you would think).
-You have to find activities to suit all of the troops, make the most gigantic packing list you can imagine, figure out how to cart everyone from A to B, and so much more.
-And all of this, needs to be done within a family-friendly budget!
+A family holiday can take a lot of time (and stress) to organise.
+From finding the perfect flight and airline for travelling with a baby, to organising accommodation to fit all the troops, there are endless things to tick off your to-do list.

-Different travel insurance providers have different definitions of what makes up a family, so before you buy, it’s best to check out who would be covered under the policies you are considering.
+Different travel insurance providers have different definitions of what makes up a family, so before you buy, it’s best to check out who would be covered under the policies you’re considering.
 In general, most family policies will cover you (the policyholder), your spouse (or legally de facto partner), and your dependents.

-Next question to consider - what is the definition of a dependent for your travel insurance provider?
+Next question to consider: what is the definition of a dependent for your travel insurance provider?

-First up, the limits put in place for a claim usually apply to the family as a whole, rather than per person.
+Firstly, the limits put in place for a claim usually apply to the family as a whole, rather than per person.
 So if you’re travelling with 3 tablets, 4 smart phones and a laptop, the limit in place for luggage and valuables may not cover the full amount they’re all valued at, should they get lost or stolen.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.